 A born-again Christian who claims to preach at his local church, Adrian Zenz is a lecturer at the European School of Culture and Theology.
-This anodyne-sounding campus is actually the German base of Columbia International University, a US-based evangelical Christian seminary which considers the “Bible [to be] the ultimate foundation and the final truth in every aspect of our lives,” and whose mission is to “educate people from a biblical worldview to impact the nations with the message of Christ.”
+This anodyne-sounding campus is actually the German base of Columbia International University, US-based evangelical Christian seminary which considers the “Bible [to be] the ultimate foundation and the final truth in every aspect of our lives,” and whose mission is to “educate people from biblical worldview to impact the nations with the message of Christ.”

 Zenz’s work on China is inspired by this biblical worldview, as he recently explained in an interview with the Wall Street Journal.
 “I feel very clearly led by God to do this,” he said.
 “I can put it that way.
 I’m not afraid to say that.
 With Xinjiang, things really changed.
 It became like a mission, or a ministry.”